On this page, we describe:

 We recommend that you have all the information to support your concern ready before you start completing the Online Reporting Form, although you can save the form at any point and come back to it when it suits you.

 When a concern is reported to us, it is assessed by the Contact and Assessment Team to decide what action, if any, is needed.
 We make a number of initial checks to ensure that the concern relates to someone or something we regulate.
 We also make sure that we properly understand your concerns.
 In most cases we will then carry out a risk assessment which looks at whether the concern has, or could have, harmed people or their legal rights, and the public confidence in the profession and ourselves as its regulator.
+This policy sets out our process for the initial assessment of reports.

 If the Contact and Assessment Team decide action is needed, they will pass your concern on to the correct department to deal with it.
 The Contact and Assessment Team also monitor the types of concerns we receive so we are aware of new problems and so we can deal with issues consistently.